-You’ll have little electrodes stuck on your scalp or ears.
-Electrodes record the brain waves and do not give you any zaps or any other sensation.
-They will merely sit there whilst your brain does all the work.
-You may just sit there and relax watching a DVD or play a video game using your brainwaves to control it.
+You just sit there and relax watching a DVD or play a video game using your brainwaves to control it.
 This makes it an easy therapy for both young kids and adults alike.

-Your practitioner will set goal brainwave patterns to achieve to best help with your symptoms.
-When you are doing well, you’ll see and hear rewards in the brain game or video you are watching or playing.
-You won’t receive this feedback when you are not achieving those ideal brainwave patterns.
+Your practitioner will set goal brainwave patterns to best help with your symptoms.
+When you are doing well, you’ll see and hear rewards in the game or video you are watching.
+You won’t receive this feedback when you are not achieving the ideal brainwave patterns.
 This helps your brain learn and change according to neuroplasticity.

 How does it work?

-For example, if I try a new brand of chocolate and I don’t like the taste, I’m far less likely to buy it again.
-The bad taste is the ‘punishment’ in this example.
-If I buy another dessert and love that, I’m more likely to get that again.
+Another, albeit silly example, is if I try a new brand of chocolate and I don’t like the taste, I’m far less likely to buy it again.
+If I buy another dessert and love it, I’m more likely to get that one again.
 That delicious taste is the ‘reward’ so that I’m more likely to take the same action again.

 Is there any radiation?

 No. There’s no radiation.
 Nothing is emitted from the devices.
-They are just recording.
-There is no radiation or toxic exposure with the recording or training games.
+They are just recording like a stethoscope.

 Does it hurt?

 No, it doesn’t hurt.
-You will sit with a couple of electrodes stuck to your scalp and ears and watch a computer screen or listen to sounds.
+You will sit with a couple of electrodes stuck to your head and watch a computer screen or listen to sounds.

-You may feel a bit spaced out, extra alert or more relaxed after the session depending on what brainwaves are being trained.
+You may feel a bit spaced out, extra alert or more relaxed after the session depending on what brainwaves and parts of the brain are being targeted.
+Occasionally a headache, fatigue or dizziness may be noted as well.
 This will be explained to you prior to your sessions by your practitioner so that you know what to expect.

 - Headaches & migraines